Kosmos Stargazing Resort Website Redesign & Development - Project Case Study

 The Result

-This approach saved 3-4 months of development time.
-We launched ahead of schedule, and the simplified flow contributed to a 84% increase in monthly visitors and a smoother user journey.
+This approach saved 80% of development scope.
+We launched ahead of schedule, and the simplified flow contributed to a smoother user journey.

 Reflection